 We are delighted to have built a governing body with an appropriate mix of experience and a wide range of relevant skills.
-We have appointed Nick Walden, as our Chair of Governors.
+Our Chair of Governors is Anne Bajorek.

 School governors will play a key role in the future success of The Heights Primary.
 Ofsted (the national body that inspects schools) has stated: